 According to Climate Action Tracker, the USA is far from sufficient in achieving their targets to combat the problem:

-They have not set a net zero target although many nations are urging them to join in the race to net zero.
 Reuters reports, "The ambassadors urged Russia to "seize this opportunity" to develop renewable energy, green technologies and protect carbon-consuming forests, to help boost its economy and create jobs in low-carbon sectors.
-Russia is a major producer of oil and gas, fossil fuels that when combusted produce the greenhouse gas emissions driving climate change."
+Russia is a major producer of oil and gas, fossil fuels that when combusted produce the greenhouse GHG gas emissions driving climate change."

-Japan emitted 1.107 billion metric tons of carbon dioxide in 2019 which decreased from the previous year.
-They are the fifth highest emitter, using coal and natural gas for electricity for individuals and industries.
-After the Fukushima disaster in 2011, they had increased their burning of fossil fuels.
-They plan on reopening nuclear power reactors to generate power once again instead of importing it, which should decrease their dependency on fossil fuels in the future.
+Japan is the fifth highest emitter, using coal and natural gas for electricity for individuals and industries.
+The Fukushima disaster led to an increase in the burning of fossil fuels.
+Now, Japan plans on reopening its nuclear power reactors to generate power again and become less reliant on imported fuel - this should help them decrease their dependency on fossil fuels overall.
 However, after the last nuclear accident that had caused ecosystems to be in jeopardy for centuries, renewable energy from offshore wind projects and solar power would be better than nuclear power which causes problems that could make them pay a worse price environmentally and economically than carbon emissions.

-While Japan has great potential to develop renewables and has a desire to achieve net zero by 2050, turning investors towards localized renewable energy like offshore wind farms would be a positive shift in their energy mix.
-They do have plans on using 24% of renewables in the future but with very little wind power (1.7%) despite being an archipelago favorable for offshore projects.
+While Japan has great potential to develop renewables and has the desire to achieve net zero by 2050, turning investors towards localised renewable energy like offshore wind farms would be a positive shift in their energy mix.
+They do have plans on using 24% of renewables in the future but with very little wind power (1.7%) despite being an archipelago favourable for offshore projects.